-- 1. Unlinke gender-based violence, where the testimony and political voice of victims is privileged by activists and researchers alike, regulation debates and hegemonic research approaches to online hate speech have privileged its framing in legal terms.
+- Unlike gender-based violence, where the testimony and political voice of victims is privileged by activists and researchers alike, regulation debates and hegemonic research approaches to online hate speech have privileged its framing in legal terms.
 The conclusions reached by this research indicate the relevance of socio-cultural and linguistic approaches.
-Further explorations addressing hate speech in the context of different disputes and in different media should include anthropological perspectives on social suffering, care, the legibility of state practices, biopolitics and necropolitics. - The pedagogical role of homophobia, misogyny and class violence in Bolsonarista political language can be addressed using the analytical tools of critical masculinity studies. - 3.
-Further empirically-grounded theoretical discussions may explore the materiality of subaltern agency in the context of platformized social media and activist responses to algorithmic discrimination and surveillance, from a collective user-centered perspective, as rehearsed in the interpretive sections of this report. - 4.
-Further research and theorization may address shared perspectives and points of friction regarding definitions of feminist research. - 5.
-The overall ethnographic approach to mixed methods proved adequate to the feminist perspective adopted in this research, as well as framing neophite experiments with digital research methods rudiments and survey methodology.
-However, a more symmetric approach to those methods must be profitable in the sense of allowing a more thorough, thus reflexive, articulation of their perspectives - 6.
-Our experience as queer feminist-identified qualitative researchers in two "data sprints" held by academic digital research methods graduate programs raised issues about, first, the mutual translatability of qualitative research questions and hypotheses, as well as the communicability between issue-oriented and method-oriented research.
+Further explorations addressing hate speech in the context of different disputes and in different media should include anthropological perspectives on social suffering, care, the legibility of state practices, biopolitics and necropolitics. - The pedagogical role of homophobia, misogyny and class violence in bolsonarista political language can be addressed using the analytical tools of critical masculinity studies. - Further empirically-grounded theoretical discussions may explore the materiality of subaltern agency in the context of platformised social media and activist responses to algorithmic discrimination and surveillance, from a collective user-centred perspective, as rehearsed in the interpretive sections of this report. - Further research and theorisation may address shared perspectives and points of friction regarding definitions of feminist research. - The overall ethnographic approach to mixed methods proved adequate to the feminist perspective adopted in this research, as well as framing neophyte experiments with digital research methods rudiments and survey methodology.
+However, a more symmetric approach to those methods must be profitable in the sense of allowing a more thorough, thus reflexive, articulation of their perspectives

+- Our experience as queer feminist-identified qualitative researchers in two "data sprints" held by academic digital research methods graduate programs raised issues.
+Firstly, an issue was raised about the mutual translatability of qualitative research questions and hypotheses, as well as the communicability between issue-oriented and method-oriented research.
 Second, it raised issues about the intersection between gender and sexuality and digitality, and of gender and sexuality in the study of digitality.
-On a related note, third, it called for a thorough, systematic, mapping of existing and potential devolpments in feminist digital methods.

-7. The ethical issues of safety, suffering, care and embodiment in research on online violence and hate are always a delicate subject and fertile ground for engaged reflection and problematization.
+On a related note, it called for a thorough, systematic, mapping of existing and potential developments in feminist digital methods. - The ethical issues of safety, suffering, care and embodiment in research on online violence and hate are always delicate subjects and fertile ground for engaged reflection and problematisation.